akumar261089/ML-libs/Python/NumPy/README.md

        [3, 4],
        [5, 6]], dtype=int8)
 ```
-We can also use ravel to flattern the array
+We can also use ravel to flatten the array
 ```
 >>> a = np.array([[1, 2, 3], [4, 5, 6]])
 >>> a.ravel()